sunnnyak47/petpooja-saas/README.md

-# 🍽️ Petpooja ERP - Production Management System
+# 🍽️ MSRM System - Resturent Management System

-Welcome to the Petpooja ERP repository.
+Welcome to the MS-RM System repository.
 This is a multi-tenant, offline-first Restaurant Management System.

 ---